What is Glyset?

 diabetic ketoacidosis (call your doctor for treatment with insulin).

-To make sure miglitol is safe for you, tell your doctor if you have kidney disease.
+To make sure Glyset is safe for you, tell your doctor if you have kidney disease.

-Miglitol is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Glyset is not expected to harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Glyset.

 Miglitol can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.